 "Noetic science is the study of the measurable effect that human thought has on our physical world.
-According to noetics, thoughts have mass and therefore have an impact on our physical worlds." writes Brad Szollose in his book Liquid Leadership.
+The science believes that thoughts have mass and therefore have an impact on our physical worlds." writes Brad Szollose in his book Liquid Leadership.

 The first paragraph of Think and Grow Rich by Napoleon Hill states that: TRULY, "thoughts are things", and powerful things at that, when they are mixed with definiteness of purpose, persistence, and a BURNING DESIRE for their translation into riches, or other material objects."